AFFIRMATIVE ACTION AND EQUAL EMPLOYMENT OPPORTUNITY POLICY

 The American Institute of Architects (AIA) reaffirms its belief and commitment in equal employment opportunity for all employees and applicants for employment in all terms and conditions of employment.

-The AIA has developed and maintained a written Affirmative Action Program (AAP).
-The company’s Chief Executive Officer supports the affirmative action program and urges each employee to commit to carrying out the intent of this policy.
-The AIA maintains an audit and reporting system to determine overall compliance with its equal employment opportunity mandates.
+The AIA has developed and maintains a written Affirmative Action Program (AAP).
+AIA’s Chief Executive Officer supports the affirmative action program and urges each employee to commit to carrying out the intent of this policy.
+AIA maintains an audit and reporting system to determine overall compliance with its equal employment opportunity mandates.
 The EEO Administrator oversees the affirmative action plan development, modification, implementation, effectiveness, reporting requirements and conducts management updates.
-The AIA invites any applicant and/or employee to review the written Affirmative Action Plan.
-This plan is available for inspection upon request during normal business hours at the Human Resources office.
+AIA invites any applicant and/or employee to review the written Affirmative Action Plan.
+This plan is available for inspection upon request during normal business hours in the Human Resources office.

 As part of the AIA’s commitment to this overall process, it will seek to ensure that all aspects of employment, including recruitment, selection, job assignment, training, compensation, benefits, discipline, promotion, transfer, layoff and termination processes remain free of illegal discrimination based upon race, color, religion, sex, sexual orientation, gender identity, national origin, disability (as defined under Section 503 of the Rehabilitation Act of 1973) or protected veteran status (as defined under Vietnam Era Veterans’ Readjustment Assistance Act of 1974).
 AIA ensures that all employment decisions are based only on valid job requirements.
 Regular review helps to ensure compliance with this policy.